donhatch/ShephardsPlayApplet/README.md

 -----------------------------------------------
 Required reading:

+28 Jul 2004 / v3: 11 Mar 2015 (but originally 2004) Nadia Benbernou, Patricia Cahn, Joseph O'Rourke "Unfolding Smooth Prismatoids" http://arxiv.org/abs/cs/0407063 http://arxiv.org/pdf/cs/0407063.pdf
 2006 Brendan Lucier's master's dissertion "Unfolding and Reconstructing Polyhedra" Aug 20 2007 Benton/O'Rourke "Unfolding Polyhedra via Cut-Tree Truncation" http://www.dremel.com/en-us/tools/Pages/ToolDetail.aspx?pid=1100-N%2f25
         also http://cs.smith.edu/~orourke/Papers/trunc.pdf
-Feb 5, 2008 O'Rourke "Band Unfoldings and Prismatoids: A Counterexample" http://arxiv.org/pdf/0710.0811.pdf Feb 4, 2008 Benton/O'Rourke "A Class of Convex Polyhedra with Few Edge Unfoldings" http://arxiv.org/pdf/0801.4019.pdf
+3 Oct 2007 / v2: 4 Oct 2007 / Feb 5, 2008?
+Feb 8 2013?
+O'Rourke "Band Unfoldings and Prismatoids: A Counterexample" http://arxiv.org/pdf/0710.0811.pdf
+25 Jan 2008 / Feb 4, 2008? / Jan 3 2014?
+Benton/O'Rourke "A Class of Convex Polyhedra with Few Edge Unfoldings" http://arxiv.org/abs/0801.4019 http://arxiv.org/pdf/0801.4019.pdf
         also shorter (?) version later, august: http://cs.smith.edu/~orourke/Papers/geodome.pdf Sep 7 2008 Alex Benton's dissertation "Unfolding Polyhedra" http://bentonian.com/Papers/Dissertation/Dissertation.pdf
-6 Oct 2008  Alexey S Tarasov "Existence of a polyhedron which does not have a non-overlapping pseudo-edge unfolding" http://arxiv.org/abs/0806.2360 http://arxiv.org/pdf/0806.2360v3.pdf
+6 Oct 2008 / v3: 6 Oct 2008 Alexey S Tarasov "Existence of a polyhedron which does not have a non-overlapping pseudo-edge unfolding" http://arxiv.org/abs/0806.2360 http://arxiv.org/pdf/0806.2360v3.pdf
+9 May 2012 O'Rourke "Unfolding Prismatoids as Convex Patches: Counterexamples and Positive Results" http://arxiv.org/abs/1205.2048 http://arxiv.org/pdf/1205.2048v1.pdf
-21 Apr 2014 Mohammad Ghomi "Affine unfoldings of convex polyhedra" http://arxiv.org/abs/1305.3231 http://arxiv.org/pdf/1305.3231v2.pdf
+14 May 2013 / v2: 21 Apr 2014 Mohammad Ghomi "Affine unfoldings of convex polyhedra" http://arxiv.org/abs/1305.3231 http://arxiv.org/pdf/1305.3231v2.pdf
 31 Jan 2015 Mohammad Ghomi "Affine unfoldings of convex polyhedra: progress on Durer’s problem¨ http://people.math.gatech.edu/~ghomi/Papers/durerPF.pdf
+1 Sep 2015 / v2: 19 Oct 2015 O'Rourke "Spiral Unfoldings of Convex Polyhedra" http://arxiv.org/abs/1509.00321 http://arxiv.org/pdf/1509.00321v2.pdf

 Q: I noticed a mistake in one of the papers by benton&orourke-- it claimed to have proved something which isn't true.
 Something about volcano unfoldings?
 What was it?
-Doesn't seem to be any of the ones above, so far.
+Doesn't seem to be any of the ones above, so far (although I added some after I said this).
 Bleah!
 Was it a paper that also said "this proves there's no proof of shephard's conjecture based on a random argument"
+Q: I seem to remember also noticing that some result (on volcanos or prismoids or prismatoids or something) could be made stronger. what was that?